slashnick/dnsql/README.md

 # Server setup

-The server is currently running at dnsql.io, but if you want to run it locally it will be similar to .
+The server is currently running at dnsql.io, but if you want to run it locally, you will need another bind9 instance.

 Note that the `sudo service bind9 reload` command in `reload_bind9()` is specific to our setup, as is the `ZONE_FILE_PATH`.